 “Harvard’s a good school.
 One of the best.
 You would do well there.”

 “Yeah.
 I would like it there,” he said.
 He wanted to make his dad proud, so he said whatever his dad wanted to hear.

 Down below a worker was walking the detonator line out toward the safe zone when the ground gave out beneath him.

 “Whoa, did you see that?”
 The boy stood transfixed as a cloud of dirt settled over the bottom of the pit refusing to dissipate.
 Then the sound of the explosion boomed in his ears.
 His father grabbed his shoulder.

-“Get back to the car,” he said, and ran off.
+“Get back to the car,” he said, and then he ran off.
 He climbed into another truck, a company truck, and took off down the long spiral.
 The boy watched the truck circle further and further down.
-When the truck with his father disappeared into the haze of dirt, a queasiness of fear crept into his stomach.
+When the truck with his father inside disappeared into the haze of dirt, a queasiness of fear crept into his stomach.